The Mold Medics Mold Removal Process

 Step 1: Mold Assessment

 Our mold removal process begins with a free visual mold inspection by one of our service experts.
 The service expert will come out to your home and investigate the mold issue using visual inspection practices as well as tools like a moisture meter and thermal imaging camera to determine the source and scope of the problem.
-During this time the service expert will discuss the issues that you are having in your home and ask you about the history and any details about the issue to ensure that they able to determine why there is a problem in the first place.
+During this time the service expert will discuss the issues that you are having in your home and ask you about the history and any details about the issue to ensure that they are able to determine why there is a problem in the first place.
 Depending on the problem, the service expert may recommend mold testing to better determine the scope of the issue.

 Once the visual assessment is complete they will sit down with you and explain the mold issue that is present, why the mold problem exists, our recommendations for correcting the issue and of course, the cost for the service.